 HOA fees

 Find out in advance if your home comes with a monthly or yearly homeowners association fee.
-This type of fee might cover things such as trash and snow removal, or amenities such as a pool or playground.
+This type of fee might cover trash and snow removal or amenities such as a neighborhood pool or playground.

-Pro tip: HOAs may also have regulations about the appearance of your home.
-So, remember to check the rules before making changes like painting your home a different color or changing landscaping options.
+HOAs may also have regulations about the appearance of your home.
+So remember to check the rules before making visible changes, like painting your home a different color or changing landscaping options.

 Exterminator